Cognigy/Documentation/docs/webchat/v3/accessibility.md

 In the Webchat widget,
 the transcript will be available under the **Download Transcript** button and accessible in `.txt` format.

-You can use third-party tools such as [Transcriptor](https://transkriptor.com/), [Sonix](https://sonix.ai/), and others to upload your audio and convert it into text.

 <figure>
   <img class="image-center" src="../../../_assets/webchat/v3/audio-transcript.png" width="100%" />